juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

    Replace `/path/to/kubectl` and `/path/to/new/juicefs` in the script with the actual values, then execute the script.
    :::

-2. Restart the applications one by one, or kill the existing pods.
+2. Restart the applications one by one, or kill the existing Pods.